 Introduction to Automation Anywhere Architecture

 Automation anywhere architecture is defined as a collection of processes or rules that portrays the implementation of the systems of the automation anywhere tool.
 Automation anywhere is functionality along with a Robotic Process Automation tool that deals with easy to build and highly scalable software that enables mimic of human actions and based on the metaphorical software roots able to perform varied defined actions at a much faster rate and without much or very less errors.
-There are various RPA tools that enable automation of tasks as automation anywhere does, but this software particularly imparts better performance with flexibility to integrate with various platforms and scale at the same time.
+There are various RPA tools that enable automation of tasks as automation anywhere does, but this software particularly imparts better performance with flexibility to integrate with various platforms & scale at the same time.

 Architecture of Automation Anywhere

 Before we even start off with the architecture, we need to know the principle of architecture in automation anywhere is that of distributed architecture.
 In this type of architecture, there are different components which work synchronously and communicates over a network to attain the objective or goal.

 This architecture has the following properties, and these are equally important for Automation Anywhere to inherit so that it can work according to the requirement and they are:

 - The processing of information is not restricted to a single machine and is rather distributed over other computers on the network.

 - The type of interaction that happens between the elements is of the type of client-server architecture and this client-server concept is the baseline to the formation of a multi-layer architecture.

 - Variety of technology architectures are present that supports the distributed architecture and some of them are .NET, AXIS Java Web services, J2EE etc.